Connect your Bitbucket Pipeline to Humanitec

 bitbucket-pipelines.yml file and commit the changes.

 The last step is to tag the commit.
 This will trigger a build of your image.
-If the build is successful, then your image will become available on Humanitec as an internal module that can be added to your environments.
+If the build is successful, then your image will become available on Humanitec as a module that can be added to your environments.